 There are as many as 150 different types of basil plants, with sweet basil being the most popular for culinary purposes.
-Beyond sweet basil, cultivars like Thai basil, Genovese basil, Greek basil and lemon basil are all quite popular as well.
+Beyond sweet basil, cultivars like Thai basil, Genovese basil, Greek basil and lemon basil are also in demand.

 Basil is characterized by its distinct aroma which is both sweet and spicy, and a complex taste that’s peppery with hints of mint and anise.
 The herb is quite versatile, and it’s a delicious addition to salads, soups, pesto, salad dressings, and sauces.
 Basil leaves add flavor to many foods and cuisines.